sahilsoma/web-dev-free-resources/README.md

 4. **[CSS Weekly](https://css-weekly.com/)**
 5. **[SitePoint Newsletter](https://www.sitepoint.com/newsletters/)**

+### Blogs
+Some of the best blogs to learn web development related topics

 ### Contributions
 Contributions are what make the open source community such a wonderful place to learn, be inspired, and create.
 Your contributions are much appreciated.
 To contribute, create a issue or pull request.
 Thanks